Monitor HTTP Load Balancer

 Top Malicious Bots

 section shows a table of the top malicious Bots sorted first by malicious requests and then by the left column.
 Use the drop-down menu to select which information is in the left column, which also changes the following columns.
-Select a link element in the table to the security events associated with that item during that time period. -
+Select a link element in the table to the security events associated with that item during that time frame. -

 In the